-The following cities have not posted that they accept post-consumer foam polystyrene in their list of accepted items for residential curbside recycling, however, the company that sorts their recyclables has confirmed they will sort the foam for recycling if residents place it in their recycling containers:
+The following cities have not posted that they accept post-consumer foam polystyrene in their list of accepted items for residential curbside recycling, however, the companies that sort their recyclables have confirmed they do sort foam for recycling if residents place it in their recycling containers:

-Alpine, Arrow Bear, Bloomington, Bonita, Bonsall, Cerritos, Coronado, Crestline, Dictionary Hill ,Downey, East vale, Fallbrook, Fontana, Fountain Valley , Grand Terrace ,Highland, Huntington Beach ,Lake Arrowhead, Lomita, Julian, Lakeside, Lemon Grove , Lincoln Acres, Montclair, Mt.Helix , National City, Paramount, Pomona(Partial), Rainbow, Ramona, Rancho Sante Fe, Rim of The World, Riverside County(Partial), Rubidoux, Running Springs, San Bernardino County (Partial), San Marcos, Spring Valley, Valley Center, Vista, Yucaipa (Partial)
+Alpine, Arrow Bear, Bloomington, Bonita, Bonsall, Cerritos, Coronado, Crestline, Dictionary Hill ,Downey, East vale, Fallbrook, Fontana, Fountain Valley , Grand Terrace ,Highland, Huntington Beach ,Lake Arrowhead, Lomita, Julian, Lakeside, Lemon Grove , Lincoln Acres, Montclair, Mt.Helix , National City, Paramount, Pomona(Partial), Rainbow, Ramona, Rancho Santa Fe, Rim of The World, Riverside County(Partial), Rubidoux, Running Springs, San Bernardino County (Partial), San Marcos, Spring Valley, Valley Center, Vista, and Yucaipa (Partial).

 CA Drop-Off Locations

 - Corona, Chino, Fallbrook, Fontana, La Mesa, Lemon Grove, Lodi, Milpitas, Ramona, Riverside, Roseville, Sacramento, San Marcos, and Tracy (Go to www.dart.biz/recycle for more details).